Mixed Bernstein-Fourier Approximants for Optimal Trajectory Generation with Periodic Behavior: Numerical Examples

 We use MATLAB\textsuperscript{\textregistered}'s built-in \textit{fmincon} function as an off-the-shelf numerical solver to solve the NLP problem.
 The optimizer is initialized with a lawnmower pattern, a standard coverage trajectory consisting of parallel survey legs connected by 180° turns.
 However, because the scenario is limited in duration, the lawnmower pattern cannot complete a thorough search.
 This pattern exhibits inherent periodicity in the cross-track direction, making it well-suited for the mixed Bernstein-Fourier parameterization: the Fourier modes capture the oscillatory sweeping motion while the Bernstein polynomials handle the along-track progression.

 Figure~\ref{fig:mcm_trajectory} compares the initial lawnmower pattern, yielding a 56.2\% coverage, with the optimized trajectory, yielding 82.7\% coverage, representing a 26.5 percentage point improvement.
-The optimizer reshapes the path to maximize time spent in high-value regions while maintaining kinematic feasibility: speed remains within 3.5\% of nominal (1.94--2.10 m/s) and the turn rate constraint is satisfied throughout.
+The optimizer reshapes the path to maximize time spent in high-value regions while maintaining kinematic feasibility: speed remains within 5\% of nominal (1.94--2.10 m/s) and the turn rate constraint is satisfied throughout.
+For comparison, a Bernstein-only parameterization initialized with the same lawnmower pattern, with orders $n_B = 200$ and $n_t = n_B + 1$ collocation nodes~\cite{cichella_optimal_2021}, attains the same coverage of 82.7\%.
+The mixed basis thus achieves this coverage at a fivefold lower approximation order ($n_B = 40$ versus $200$), with native uniform sampling matched to the sensor frame rate.

 The Lagrangian of the Hamiltonian for this system is:

 where $\lambda_x$ and $\lambda_y$ are the costates.
 The adjoint residuals are: